roy-mzh/covid-19-data-visualization/README.md

 4. All the generated images and .gif files of my part are saved under the folder "result_1930026096"

 5. All the input data and copy of my part are saved under folder "data_1930026096"

-## The code should be run normally.
-If there is anything wrong, please contect me by my wechat: